Anytime you move somewhere, you can do all the research in the world, but you won’t really know what it will be like

 Before I moved to the Bahamas, I didn’t personally know anybody who lived there or anyone else that had moved there.
-I couldn’t find much information prior to moving to the Bahamas, except about how getting employment could be quite hard.
+I couldn’t find much information prior to moving to the Bahamas, except that getting employment would be difficult.

 But of course I thought how hard could it be?
 I hoped that it would’ve changed by the time I got there… but it didn’t.
 More about that here.

 The Bahamas is a landlord friendly country, so if you’ve lived somewhere that tenants have loads of rights, you are in for a change.
 There’s nowhere to report a bad landlord here, and many landlords can get away with neglecting your apartment.
 Like making sure your AC works, and have a working oven.
 We’ve known landlords that refuse to give security deposits back, fix basic appliances, neglect their property or don’t make sure things are up to code.
 Beware of shady landlords and maybe try and rent through a realty company instead.

 But if there is a significant amount of them it could signify an underlying issue, like a leaky faucet etc. Tips are to keep your drains shut, sweep the floor whenever you cook and keep plumbing up to date.

 It costs a lot of money to bring furniture to the island.
 As a result, a lot of places that we viewed seemed really thrown together and had mixed tasteless furniture.